- Each year we have approximately 230 projects involving over 300 students from about 30

 project.

-Certificates are awarded in each of the fifteen Category/Divisions.
-Cash
+- Gold, Silver, Bronze and Pewter medallions are awarded in each of the

 represent our region at the week–long, Canada–Wide Science Fair, held in major cities across the country.